i-on-project/teams/docs/data_model/data-model-notes.md

 - An ``organizations`` is the representation of a given course, such as "PS" or "DAW".
 Is has the following characteristics:
   - An unique id
   - A name
+  - A description
   - A set of classrooms of that course (eg. LI61D or LI61N)

 - A ``classrooms`` represents a one or more teachers that teach students on a given schedule.
 It is characterized by:
   - An unique id
   - A name
-  - The year it is being taught
+  - The school year it is being taught (e.g. 2021/22)
   - A URI to its public repository
   - The maximum allowed number of teams and number of members per team
+  - The organization it belongs
+  - A state, it can be *active* or *inactive*
   - One or more teachers
   - Students
   - A set of invite links (for students to join the classroom and create their teams)